Building A Matcha Tea Shop Case Study

 The Design

 We wanted the best matcha we could find for the cafe.
-We spent a week reviewing different types of matcha, organising samples to be sent to us, and going to matcha events to elevate the cafe.
+To elevate the cafe, we spent a week reviewing different types of matcha, organising samples to be sent to us, and attending matcha events.

 Upon taking over the cafe, we were confronted with several 1-star reviews that lamented the poor quality of the matcha previously served.
-Determined to turn the tide and restore the cafe’s reputation, so we HAD to change this.
+Determined to turn the tide and restore the cafe’s reputation, we HAD to change the matcha.

 This is considered some of the best, with a vibrant natural green, no bitterness, and no need for added sweetener.
 It was such a huge success we also ordered it in tins for people to buy in-store or online.